5 Tips to ensure hydration in seniors

-- Cramps in Muscles
+Cramps in Muscles

 Dizziness & Confusion

 Increased heart rate

 Low Blood Pressure

 Moderate dehydration has severe symptoms like :

 sunken eyes & Dark circles and lead a healthy life.

-- Lack of urination for a longer period.
+Lack of urination for a longer period.

 Slower heart rate

 Things that seniors can do keep themselves hydrated.

 A good balance with the fluid intake and the output works well in remaining hydrated.
 If the senior is urinating more frequently or sweating a lot, then their liquid intake should increase accordingly.

 Include fruits & vegetables with higher water content in the diet.
 Edibles like cucumbers, tomatoes & watermelons have good water capacity in them and can be included in the diet.

-- Have a schedule for liquid intake and stick to it.
+Have a schedule for liquid intake and stick to it.
 Put alarms and set timers to remind yourself to drink water so that you do not miss it.

 Although, It is important to pick these liquids cleverly.
-Water flavoured with fruit, mint and lemon enhances the taste and make it more likeable.
-Soups are another alternative which helps in increasing the liquid intake to the body.
-Orange juice, coconut water and other different kind of juice are effective in hydrating the body.
+Water flavoured with fruit, mint and lemon enhances the taste and makes it more likeable.
+Soups are another alternative which helps in increasing the liquid intake in the body.
+Orange juice, coconut water and other different kinds of juice are effective in hydrating the body.
 On the other hand, caffeine & sugar are content of many beverages, but they are no better than fresh fruits and veggies hence can be likely avoided or be taken in a controlled manner.
 Here are some of the easily available edibles and their water content percentage in tabular form.

-- Sometimes we skip drinking water because it is not easily accessible.
+Sometimes we skip drinking water because it is not easily accessible.
 Keep the bottles and jars filled with close to where you are.
 Like, beside your bed on a table or anywhere within a hand reach so that you can always take a sip whenever want to.
 Have a bright colour drink-ware to add some brightness to the surrounding.

 Use of moisturiser or any water-based product for the skin also helps in hydrating dry skin.

-- Ensure the urine is light in colour which depicts that the liquid intake in the body is correct.
+Ensure the urine is light in colour which depicts that the liquid intake in the body is correct.

-- Consult a doctor to understand the right amount of liquid your body needs and whether that is happening or not.
+Consult a doctor to understand the right amount of liquid your body needs and whether that is happening or not.